calebgrae09/js-for-react-native-10967054/README.md

 ### Task 3: Create User Profiles
 - Created a function `createUserProfiles` that takes an array of names and modified names and returns an array of objects with `originalName`, `modifiedName`, and auto-incremented `id`.

-### Task 4: README
-- This file explains the tasks completed along with my student ID.